Does Sex Help Strengthen Pelvic Floor Muscles?

 Do Orgasms Strengthen Pelvic Floor?

-Yes, orgasm strengthens the pelvic floor muscles, and vice versa; the pelvic floor is tightened throughout the pre-orgasm phase of sex, and the orgasm occurs when the pelvic floor relaxes after that phase.
+Yes, orgasm strengthen the pelvic floor muscles, and vice versa; the pelvic floor is tightened throughout the pre-orgasm phase of sex, and the orgasm occurs when the pelvic floor relaxes after that phase.
 When this climax is achieved, women may experience pleasure cramps, or the vagina will begin to 'twitch,' and those with a strong pelvic floor will notice that these sensations are amplified since more blood will be transported to their pelvic area.

 better sex and orgasms with stronger pelvic floor